facebookincubator/TTPForge/pkg/blocks/README.md

 NewBasicStep() *BasicStep
 ```

-NewBasicStep creates a new BasicStep instance, initializing an Act
+NewBasicStep creates a new BasicStep instance with an initialized Act struct.
-struct within it.

-**Returns:**

-*BasicStep: A pointer to a new BasicStep instance.

 ---